Juliette (novel): Publication and reception

 Both Justine and Juliette were published anonymously.
 Napoleon ordered the arrest of the author, and as a result de Sade was incarcerated without trial for the last thirteen years of his life.

 The essay (Excursus II) "Juliette or Enlightenment and Morality" in Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947) analyses Juliette as the embodiment of the philosophy of enlightenment.
 They write: "she demonises Catholicism as the most-up-to-date mythology—and along with it, civilisation as a whole.
 Her comportment is enlightened and efficient as she goes about her work of sacrilege … She favours system and consequence."

+Tatsuhiko Shibusawa's 1959 Japanese translation (悪徳の栄え, Akutoku no sakae), resulted in a rare obscenity trial in Japan, where Shibusawa and his publisher were found guilty.